Ray LaHood: Post-federal career

-On November 21, 2019, Governor J.B.
-Pritzker nominated LaHood to serve as a member of the Abraham Lincoln Presidential Library and Museum Board of Trustees.
-As of May 12, 2020, the appointment is awaiting confirmation by the Illinois Senate.
+On November 21, 2019, Governor J. B. Pritzker nominated LaHood to serve as a member of the Abraham Lincoln Presidential Library and Museum Board of Trustees.
+He resigned his job in April 2021 after it emerged that he had paid a $40,000 fine for failing to disclose a $50,000 loan he had received from Lebanese-Nigerian businessman Gilbert Chagoury.

-LaHood did not support Donald Trump in the 2016 and 2020 presidential elections, and endorsed the Democratic nominee Joe Biden in 2020.
+LaHood did not support Donald Trump in the 2016, 2020, and 2024 presidential elections, and endorsed the Democratic nominee Joe Biden in 2020 and Kamala Harris in 2024.

 Honors

 In May 2013, Illinois State Representative Jehan Gordon-Booth, who, like LaHood did in the U.S. Congress, represents a central Illinois district, introduced legislation in the Illinois House of Representatives Rules Committee (House Joint Resolution 35) that, if passed by the state House and Senate and signed by Governor Pat Quinn, would rename a 6-mile stretch of Interstate 74 from the Murray Baker Bridge (over the Illinois River between Tazewell and Peoria Counties) to Sterling Avenue exit as the Ray LaHood Highway.
 That section corresponds to much of what was contained in the major multi-year revision that was the Upgrade 74 project in the last decade (the 2000s) that LaHood had backed in the later years of his tenure in the U.S. House.

 Also that month, in recognition of his Congressional and Cabinet service as he neared his last days in office, a portrait of him (with a bust of Abraham Lincoln's head in the background—LaHood had represented his 18th Illinois congressional district and named the headquarters of his agency after him) by Simmie Knox.
 The portrait was unveiled and dedicated at the Abraham Lincoln U.S. Department of Transportation Building in the presence of LaHood's family, U.S. Merchant Marines, Shaun Donovan (Secretary of the United States Department of Housing and Urban Development), and Janet Napolitano (Secretary of the United States Department of Homeland Security), as well as his predecessor in Congress for Illinois's 18th congressional district, former U.S. House Minority Leader Robert Michel.

 He was Inducted as a Laureate of The Lincoln Academy of Illinois and awarded the Order of Lincoln (the State's highest honor) by the Governor of Illinois in 2016 in the area of Government and Law.
 The new international terminal, with full U.S. Customs, TSA and Port of Entry services, at the General Wayne A. Downing Peoria International Airport, was named for him in April 2016.
 It opened in late May 2016.